WebexCC-SA/US_LTRCCT-2296/docs/dadJoke.md

 # Dial-A-Dad-Joke

 ## Story
 > Not every learning exercise needs to be overly serious.
 This exercise is a fun way to explore the basics of and http request, JSON, text-to-speech, and basic flow logic, all while getting a little giggle.

-In this lab we will be using https://icanhazdadjoke.com to retrieve a Dad Joke via API
+In this lab we will be using https://icanhazdadjoke.com to retrieve a Dad Joke via API and play the joke to the caller.

 ## Build